NOAA-CO-OPS/digital-display/webapp/README.md

 This folder contains the scripts for the web application.

-Initial version of micro web uses python Flask & Dash (hybridapp.py).
-A local host webpage automatically cycle through several plots from home (video), to water level (GIF), to sea level trend (video), to MET (GIF) and back to home (video).
-Currently, I am using a short intro and sea-level-trend videos from DDP Google folder.
+Web application uses python Flask & Dash (hybridapp.py).
+A local host webpage automatically cycles through several plots from introduction (video), to water level (GIF), to sea level trends (video), to MET (GIF) and back to intro (video).
 For the GIFs, a separate python script (plotter/run_plot_schedule.py) is written to generate GIFs every 6 minutes using the different product sub-classes.

-### Setup
+## Setup

-## Set up on laptop
+### Set up on laptop
 1. Clone repo using your favorite prompt (cmd, Git Bash, WindowsPowerShell, etc)
 ```shell
 cd C:/Users/first.lastname/Documents